Writing

 Character Arc Generator

 A character arc generator maps how a character changes across a story — the journey from who they are at the start to who they become by the end.
 A compelling arc is the spine of character-driven fiction: the protagonist confronts a flaw, a false belief, or a wound, and is transformed (or destroyed) by the events of the plot.
-Each generated arc pairs a starting state with an ending state and a turning point that drives the change, giving you a complete transformation to build a character and story around.
-Use it to design a protagonist's journey, to give a supporting character depth, or to diagnose why a draft feels static.
-Adapt the arc to your story's specifics.
+Each generated arc combines a starting state from a pool of 10 (a coward, a cynic who trusts no one, an idealist untested by the world), an ending state from a pool of 10, and a turning-point catalyst from a pool of 6 (after a loss forces the issue, through a betrayal that cuts both ways).
+Use it to design a protagonist's journey before you draft, to give a supporting character unexpected depth, or to diagnose why a character feels static in a draft you are already writing.

 How to use